ServBay Database File Management & Migration Guide

 your_username

-: Replace with your database username.your_database
+: Substitute your MySQL username.your_database

 Backing Up MariaDB